 Game Design – How to Design a Learning Game

 Gamification works and is here to stay.
 Thanks to new technologies, it can be done more easily than before and with a lower threshold.
 But how do you design a game?
 What should you take into consideration and where do you start?

-Gamification | game design
+game design | Gamification

+Game Design – How to Design a Learning Game